E-xyza/zigler/guides/06-c_integration.md

 `.dll`).
 Zig will resolve the extension based on the operating system native rules.
 To use the functions in the library, there must also be an associated `.h` file with `extern` functions.

-If you wish to package a `.so` file with the project, you have two options:
+If you wish to distribute a `.so` file with the project, you have two options:

-1. package the file in the `priv` directory and use `{:priv, "path/to/lib.so"}`.
+1. distribute the file in the `priv` directory and use `{:priv, "path/to/lib.so"}`.
 Note that in this case, you must provide `lib` prefix and `.so` or `.dylib` or `.dll` extensions, if applicable.
-1. package the file using an absolute or relative path (relative the code file location). use `"path/to/lib.so"`.
+1. distribute the file using an absolute or relative path (relative the code file location). use `"path/to/lib.so"`.
 You must provide `lib` and `.so` or `.dylib` or `.dll` extension.

 In this example we'll use the `cblas_dasum` function, which takes a length, an pointer to